ga4gh/ga4gh-schemas/doc/source/api/alleleAnnotations.rst

 Predicted Molecular Impact Classification
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-The predicted molecular impact is a simple prioritization or classification based on the putative deleteriousness of the variant allele on the transcript.
+The predicted molecular impact is a simple prioritization based on the putative deleteriousness of the variant allele on the transcript, which is popular with users of annotation tools.
 This is usually calculated based on naive algorithms and may not accurately predict true impact at protein level.

 Predicted Molecular Impact classification is summarized using the terms: